dormieriancitizen/Scratchpache/README.md

 ## Warnings
 ~~Rerunning the sendToCloud will break the project.
 If you wish to edit, remix the project again and run through setup again with modified code.
 Edit the scratch ID in main.js again to match it.~~ fixed in [#2](https://github.com/JustAHippo/Scratchpache/pull/2)

-Lowercase only seems to be an issue right now.
+~~Lowercase only seems to be an issue right now.
 May be resolved later.
-I do not know.
+I do not know.~~ Fixed

 You must also have the "Scratcher" role to run this project!
 Those without access to cloud variables cannot use this!
 "New Scratcher" will not cut it!

 There is a length limit.
-While it is very large, I am not aware of it.
+Running on cloud vars, it is approximately 12k characters.